-Over the past four years, political affairs components have directly contributed to more than 50 political events in the five missions, as highlighted in Secretary-General's reports
+Over the past four years, political affairs components have directly contributed to more than 50 political events in the 5 missions, as highlighted in reports of the Secretary-General

-12. A systematic assessment of all Secretary-General's reports on the five missions presented to the Security Council over the period 2017 to 2020 identified 53 specific events that contributed to peace agreements and political dialogues.
+12. A systematic assessment of all reports on the Secretary-General on the 5 missions presented to the Security Council over the period 2017-2020 identified 53 specific events that contributed to peace agreements and political dialogues.
 Examples of political outcomes achieved included:

-- a.
-A local peace agreement signed in Bangassou, the Central African Republic, in April 2018; - b.
-An inclusive political dialogue in Bamako, Mali, conducted in December 2019, where four resolutions and a series of peace recommendations were adopted; - c.
-A peace conference in Kananga, the Democratic Republic of the Congo, from 9 to 11 October 2020, at which concerned communities reached an agreement over a border dispute; - A series of televised town hall debates in Kosovo between February May 2019 that discussed key issues identified during the UN Kosovo Trust-Building Forum of May 2018; and - e.
-Three political forums in Juba, South Sudan, between September November 2019 bringing relevant actors for dialogue with national leaders to enable grass-roots participation in the peace process.
+(a) A local peace agreement signed in Bangassou, Central African Republic, in April 2018; $^{10}$

+(b) An inclusive political dialogue in Bamako, Mali, conducted in December 2019, which concluded with the adoption of four resolutions and a series of peace recommendations;

+(c) A peace conference in Kananga, Democratic Republic of the Congo, from 9 to 11 October 2020, at which concerned communities reached an agreement over a border dispute;

+(d) A series of televised town hall debates in Kosovo from February to May 2019 to discuss key issues identified during the United Nations Kosovo Trust-Building Forum of May 2018;

+(e) Three political forums in Juba, South Sudan, between from September to November 2019 bringing relevant actors for dialogue with national leaders to enable grass-roots participation in the peace process.